amor71/LiuAlgoTrader/README.md

 ### Prerequisite

-- Paper, and a funded account with [Alpaca Markets](https://alpaca.markets/docs/about-us/).
+- Paper, and/or a funded account with [Alpaca Markets](https://alpaca.markets/docs/about-us/).
+- Polygon.io subscription ( Alpaca data subscription support coming soon)
 - Installed [Docker Engine](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/)

 (the prerequisties are for the `quickstart` wizard, not the framework)